asemshaath/stupid/README.md

 ## Contribution
 We welcome every stupid contribution.
 If you are stupid, make any stupid contribution.
 ## Warning ⚠️
-Do not act smart ⚠️
+Do not act smart ⚠️.
+Never!